Vietnam.vn - Nền tảng quảng bá Việt Nam

 The agricultural sector needs to expand to other markets to reduce dependence on a single market.
 (Photo: PV/Vietnam+)

-In the structure of seafood exports, the export value of seafood products in the first 3 months of 2025 to the US market reached over 300 million USD, the rest is to the European market, China, Japan and other markets.
+In the structure of seafood exports, the value of seafood exports in the first 3 months of 2025 to the US market reached over 300 million USD, the rest is to the European market, China, Japan and other markets.
 For industries such as pangasius and shrimp, which are the main export products and the US market, we need to evaluate carefully.

 In the export scale of over 300 million USD, we have to "dissect" thoroughly.
 First, the US still needs to recognize the equivalence of standards for pangasius; second, for shrimp, the US annually inspects Vietnam's food safety, and we still ensure these standards; third, export shipments need to minimize the index of heavy metals, microorganisms, antibiotics, etc. to maintain output and value.